alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 	}
 }
 ```
 When you moved `Beverages types` and `Tables` to the group `Management` rebuild your app.
 You'll get some errors saying the compiler can't find these properties.
-Correct the errors according to the changes made.
+Correct the errors according to the changes made, by adding missing navigation steps such as `.'Management'`.

+The `VAT percentage` will be used for calculating the value added tax (VAT).
-And since we use a new numerical type, we need to add this to our `numerical-types` section in the model:
+For the `VAT percentage`, we also have to add a numerical type to the `numerical-types` section in the model:
 ```js
 'percent'
 ```

-We will use the collection `Discount periods` for discounts during different time periods, where the discount depends on the amount of money spent at the restaurant.
+The `Discount periods` are for discounts during different time periods, where the discount depends on the amount of money spent at the restaurant.
-`VAT percentage` will be used for calculating the value added tax (VAT).

-Rename the number property `Total` for `Orders` to `Subtotal`, because the new `Total` will take the appropriate discount into account:
+Rename the attribute `Total` for `Orders` to `Subtotal`:
 ```js
 'Subtotal': number 'eurocent' = sum .'Order lines'* .'Line total'
 ```
+The actual `Total` cost will depend on a discount when applicable.

 > <tutorial folder: `./_docs/tutorials/restaurant1/step_05/`>

 ## Derivations: conditional expressions

-Now let's add a stategroup `Discount applicable`, also within `Orders`.
-These lines of code also show some more examples of the symbol **>** :
+Now let's add a stategroup `Discount applicable` to `Orders`.
+These lines of code also show some more examples of the keyword **>** :
 ```js
 'Discount applicable': stategroup (
 	'Yes' {